sftpplus/sftpplus-docs/src/doc_source/events/events.rst

   :path: New (current) path of the rotated file.

-  :previous_path: Previous path where the rotated file was located.
+  :source_path: Previous path where the rotated file was located.